 - Represented insurance carrier in a $100,000 subrogation action involving extensive water damage at a residential property in Virginia, which resulted from the professional negligence of a local utility company

-- Recovered against product manufacturer for large water loss to Orange County, California mansion
+- Recovered against product manufacturer for large water loss to Orange County, CA mansion

 - Represented global insurance carrier in multi-million dollar water loss at historic landmark in Washington, DC